Web dev

 • Internet dependency.
 Websites and web apps need the Internet to function properly.
 If your connection is unstable, you’ll be left with nothing but an error message on your browser tab.

 Some resources claim that PWAs can work offline but this is only partially true.
 Yes, PWAs do have offline capabilities still relying on the web browser connection.
 The secret ingredient behind this offline functionality is service workers that function in a separate browser thread and handle the caching functions.
 As the user navigates through your PWA, service workers store the pages in the cache.
 So, when the internet connection is lost, the user can still access the cached pages but not the entire PWA functionality.
+On top of that, if a mac user clears cache, the PWA will not work offline at all.

 Website disadvantages